zimeon/iiif-spec2md/docs/impl.md

 ## Introduction
 {: #abstract}

-This document provides guidance on implementation of the \[[OCFL- Specification](#ref-ocfl-specification)\] for how clients should behave when operating on OCFL Objects.
+This document provides guidance on implementation of the
+\[[OCFL-Specification](#ref-ocfl-specification)\] for how clients should behave when operating on OCFL Objects.

 ## Status of This Document
 {: #sotd}